What is a blackout Schedule?

 All dates added to a blackout schedule must use the same setting for proration.

 To create blackout schedules, navigate to Settings > Setup > Class Settings > Blackout Schedules.

-Click the create new button to create a new blackout schedule.
-This opens the window seen to the right here.
+- Click the "Create New Blackout Schedule" button to create a new blackout schedule.
+This opens the window seen here.

-Before your blackout schedules are used, you must attach the schedule to the program(s) that it applies to.
+Before your blackout schedules are recognized by classes and used to prorate tuition, you must attach the schedule to the program(s) that it applies to.
 All you need to do for this is edit the programs under your settings.

-2. Select the Blackout Schedule from the drop down box in the program settings.
+- Select the appropriate Blackout Schedule from the drop-down menu in the program settings.